chinapedia/wikipedia.abstract.en/Page/GIF.md

 Example GIF file

-gifSample.gif GIFPAL.png Microsoft Paint saves a small black-and-white image as the following GIF file.
+Microsoft Paint saves a small black-and-white image as the following GIF file.
 Paint does not make optimal use of GIF; due to the unnecessarily large color table (storing a full 256 colors instead of the used 2) and symbol width, this GIF file is not an efficient representation of the 15-pixel image (illustrated enlarged above).

 Although the Graphics Control Extension block declares color index 16 (hexadecimal 10) to be transparent, that index is not used in the image.
 The only color indexes appearing in the image data are decimal 40 and 255, which the Global Color Table maps to black and white, respectively.